ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-7-4.md

-Chapter 6: Continuing Lifelong Learning for Empowerment: Building a Sense of Purpose and Meaning Through Lifelong Learning
+Building a Sense of Purpose and Meaning Through Lifelong Learning
 ==========================================================================================================================

 Lifelong learning is the commitment to continuously acquiring new knowledge and skills throughout one's life.
 By embracing lifelong learning, individuals can improve their personal and professional growth, increase their value in the workforce, and enhance their overall well-being.
 In this chapter, we will explore how continuing lifelong learning can help individuals build a sense of purpose and meaning in their lives.